-In order to attract and retain diverse top talent, we offer training and development opportunities for our employees.
-In 2022, we invested in training and development for our employees, which included leadership training, communication training, individual learning plans, site manager training and mentorship programs.
-Our field employees received an average of eight hours of training and each new hire received an average of 82 hours of training in 2022.
-Additionally, we provide our employees with an education assistance program through Western Governors University that allows our employees a path to an undergraduate degree in business or information technology through scholarships and other assistance.
+In order to attract and retain diverse top talent, we believe strongly that development is a continuous journey throughout the employee's career.
+We provide formal development programs which are available to employees who are ready for an intense structured experience.
+In 2023, we invested in training and development for our employees, which included leadership training, communication training, individual development plans, site manager training and mentorship programs.
+Our field employees received an average of 22 hours of training and each new hire received an average of 82 hours of training in 2023.